noelberaki03/codepath-IOS-prework/README.md

 - [X] Tapping the button changes the screen color to a random color

 The following **optional** functionality is completed:
-- [X] Asks for user input and outputs user input
+- [X] Asks for user input and outputs it
-- [X] Changes the color of the labels based the background color (black or white)
+- [X] Changes the color of the labels based on the background color (black or white)

 ## App Brainstorming (Step 4)